thiagoesteves/deployex/README.md

 ### Enhancing OTP Distribution Security with mTLS

-In order to improve security, mutal TLS (`mTLS` for short) can be employed to encrypt communication during OTP distribution.
+In order to improve security, mutual TLS (`mTLS` for short) can be employed to encrypt communication during OTP distribution.
 To implement this, follow these steps:

 1. Generate the necessary certificates:
 ```bash